Siglufjörður: Traffic connections

 Siglufjörður was connected by road for the first time in 1940, when the horse-riding trail through Siglufjarðarskarð /is/ was improved, enabling cars to get through.
 Before that ships, seaplanes, horses and walking provided transport.

-Siglufjörður has a small airfield.
-There have, however, not been regular flights to Siglufjörður for many years, but private small planes make frequent landings.
+Siglufjörður has a small airfield, Siglufjörður Airport.
+However there have been no regular flights to Siglufjörður for many years, but small private planes make frequent landings.
 The closest airport with scheduled flights is in Akureyri, an hour's drive from Siglufjörður.

 Daylight hours

 Siglufjörður experiences midnight sun from 9 June until 1 July.

 Siglufjörður does not experience polar night at the December solstice; the shortest daylight hours in Siglufjörður are 2 hours 39 minutes, from 11:54 UTC until 14:33 UTC on 21 December.